salexkidd/django-malice/README.md

 # Feature
 - It can cause an 403, 404, 500 error.

+# Motivation

+How do you check error with sentry.io or other error collecting service?

+Maybe your django project don't report issue to error collecting service.

+You can cause an error by django-malice and check collection service behavior.

 # Dependencies
 - python 3.6, 3.7
 - django >= 1.11